Skip to main content

 The CMU Portugal Program was created in 2006 in collaboration between the Foundation for Science and Technology (FCT) and Carnegie Mellon University (CMU).
 This partnership has already led to the creation of 12 successful startups that continue to make headlines on the national and international scene, including Feedzai, Unbabel, Veniam and Mambu.
 Together, these companies have managed to attract several tens of millions of euros in international funding and have created more than 1,000 highly qualified jobs.

-The International Partnerships were launched in 2006 and are a strategic collaboration between Portuguese universities and R&D institutions with three North American universities: Carnegie Mellon University (CMU), Massachusetts Institute of Technology (MIT) and University of Texas at Austin (UTA).
-This collaboration gave rise to the CMU-Portugal, MIT-Portugal and UTA-Portugal Programs, which promote the internationalization of national scientific and higher education institutions, enhancing innovative projects and the mobility of highly qualified human resources.
+The International Partnerships were launched in 2006 and are a strategic collaboration between Portuguese universities and R&D institutions with three US universities: Carnegie Mellon University (CMU), Massachusetts Institute of Technology (MIT) and the University of Texas at Austin (UTA).
+This collaboration gave rise to the CMU-Portugal, MIT-Portugal and UTA-Portugal programmes, which promote the internationalization of Portuguese scientific and higher education institutions, boosting innovative projects and the mobility of highly qualified human resources.

-The FCT has been primarily responsible for the public financing of these Partnerships, as well as for their monitoring, promoting new thematic knowledge networks.
-For the period 2018-2023, International Partners became part of the goPORTUGAL initiative, which reinforces and expands the concept of international partnerships.
+FCT has been primarily responsible for the public funding of these partnerships, as well as for monitoring them and promoting new thematic knowledge networks.
+For the 2018-2023 period, the International Partnerships are now part of the goPORTUGAL initiative, which strengthens and expands the concept of international partnerships.